Discover/git-scm API

 Does git-scm.com have an official developer API?+

-What does `get_command_doc_by_version` return when the requested version doesn't exist?+
+What does get_command_doc_by_version return if the exact version doesn't exist for a command?+

 The endpoint returns documentation for the nearest available version rather than an error.
-The version field in the response reflects what was requested, so you should check the returned title or sections to confirm which version's content was actually served.
+The response includes a version field reflecting what was requested, but the sections content will correspond to the closest version the site has on record for that command.

 Page content last updated .
 Spec covers 9 endpoints from git-scm.com.